 Choosing the right technology platform is a crucial decision that impacts the entire development lifecycle.
 Whether you’re buying an off the shelf solution or building a custom application, several criteria should guide your choice.

 This approach dramatically accelerates development, making it possible to deliver applications in a fraction of the time.
 The trend is undeniable.
-According to Gartner, a full 70% of new enterprise applications were built using low-code or no-code technologies in 2025.
+According to Gartner, 70% of new enterprise applications were projected to be built using low code or no code technologies in 2025.
 This explosive growth is driven by the need for speed and the desire to empower more people to build solutions.

 Platforms like WeWeb are at the forefront of this movement, offering a visual development environment that’s ready for professional, enterprise scale projects.
 You can build custom applications fast, without being limited by the platform.